Sarilumab (Kevzara)

 How to Take It

-For adults with RA, sarilumab is given as a self-administered subcutaneous (beneath the skin) injection every 2 weeks at a dose of 200 mg.
+Sarilumab is given as a self-administered subcutaneous (beneath the skin) injection every 2 weeks at a dose of 200 mg.
 The medicine can be injected into the thigh or abdomen.
 The site of injection should be rotated so the same site is not used multiple times.
 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
 Sarilumab may be taken alone or with methotrexate or other non-biologic drugs.
 Sarilumab should not be given in combination with another biologic drug.
-Blood tests will be used to monitor for changes to liver enzymes, cholesterol, and for reductions in blood cell counts while taking sarilumab.
+Blood tests will be used to monitor changes to liver enzymes, cholesterol, and for reductions in blood cell counts while taking sarilumab.

 Side Effects